Defeat the Peak

 Burlingtonians can lend a hand by taking the following steps on what is projected to be an unusually hot summer day:

-• Raise thermostat temperatures or turn off air conditioners and wait until after 7:00pm to return to previous settings.
+• Safely raise thermostat temperatures or turn off air conditioners and wait until after the peak event ends to return to previous settings.

-• Wait until after 7:00pm or later to use washing machines, clothing dryers, dishwashers, and other appliances.
+• Wait until after the peak event ends to use washing machines, clothing dryers, dishwashers, and other appliances.

-• Turn off non-essential lights until 7:00pm or later.
+• Turn off non-essential lights until the end of the peak event or later.

-• Avoid charging electric vehicles until after 7:00pm (or until 10:00pm if you are on BED’s special off-peak charging rate).
+• Avoid charging electric vehicles until after the peak event ends (or until 10:00pm if you are on BED’s special off-peak charging rate).

-• Delay other discretionary electric consumption until after 7:00pm.
+• Delay other discretionary electric consumption until after the peak event ends.

 • Please be aware of minimum ventilation requirements and airflow patterns related to COVID-19 – more information is available on the Vermont Occupational Safety and Health Administration (VOSHA) website.